 - Atlas applies the changes to each secondary node in the cluster.

 - Atlas directs the primary node to step down to the secondary state and trigger an election of a new primary.

 - Once the cluster has a new primary, Atlas applies the changes to the former primary node.

 Applications must hold write operations while the cluster elects a new primary.
 The cluster can continue to process secondary read operations during this period.
 Elections on Atlas clusters typically complete within a few seconds.
 Factors such as network latency may extend the time required for replica set elections to complete, which in turn affects the amount of time your cluster may operate without a primary.
 These factors are dependent on your particular cluster architecture.

-MongoDB 3.6+ drivers can automatically retry certain write operations a single time.
+MongoDB drivers can automatically retry certain write operations a single time.
 Retryable writes provide built-in handling of automatic failovers and elections.
-The cluster must run MongoDB 3.6 or greater to support retryable writes.
-See retryable writes for complete documentation and requirements.
+To learn more, See retryable writes.

 M10+ clusters, Atlas provides a

 developers to check that their applications are designed to detect and